top of page

 After a proper winter fruit tree pruning, this pear tree increased its yield to 21 pounds the following season!
 We provided fruit preserve recipes to this client so they could save the harvest.

 Every San Francisco garden is different.
-Sun exposure, soil conditions, available space, and microclimate all affect which fruit trees will thrive.
+Sun exposure, soil conditions, available space, and microclimate all affect which trees will thrive and how productive they'll be.

 Figs